strangehurst/PNML.jl/README.md

 What is accepted as values is often a superset of what the pntd specifies.
 This can be thought of as duck-typing.
 Conforming to the pntd is not the role of the IR.

-# SimpleNet

-Created to be a end-to-end use case.
-And explore implementing something-that-works while building upon and improving the IR.
-Does not try to conform to any standard.
-Much of the complexity possible with pnml is ignored.

-The first use is to recreate the lotka-volterra model from Petri.jl examples.
-Find it in the examples folder.
-This is a stochastic Petri Net.

-Liberties are taken with pnml, remember that standards-checking is not a goal.
-A less-simple consumer of the IR can impose standards-checking.

 # TODO

 Features that have not been started:
   - Write pnml file
   - Update pnml model